Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey: Overview of Each Problem in VLM Era

-\keypoint{Benchmark} Most recent works in CLIP-based OOD detection use high-resolution and large-scale datasets such as ImageNet~\cite{ming2022delving, miyai2023locoop, bai2023id, li2024_negprompt, cao2024envisioning}.
-The common ImageNet OOD benchmark uses ImageNet as ID and other datasets~\cite{van2018inaturalist, zhou2017places, xiao2010sun, texture} as OOD.
+\keypoint{Benchmark} The benchmark has also changed between VLM-based methods and previous approaches.
+Earlier works before CLIP often utilized small-scale datasets such as CIFAR~\citep{cifar-10, cifar-100} and MNIST~\citep{deng2012mnist}.
+In contrast, most recent works in VLM-based OOD detection use high-resolution and large-scale datasets such as ImageNet~\citep{ming2022delving, miyai2023locoop, bai2023id, li2024_negprompt, cao2024envisioning}.
+The common ImageNet OOD benchmark uses ImageNet as ID and other datasets~\citep{van2018inaturalist, zhou2017places, xiao2010sun, texture} as OOD.
 However, in this common benchmark, the semantics between ID and OOD are far, which may allow easy distinction between the ID and OOD.
-Therefore, recent works use more challenging OOD benchmarks where they split ImageNet classes into ID and OOD categories for hard OOD detection~\cite{ming2022delving, li2024_negprompt, jung2024enhancing}.
-The representative datasets are ImageNet-20~\cite{ming2022delving}, ImageNet-10~\cite{ming2022delving}, and the recently proposed ImageNet-protocol~\cite{palechor2023protocol} created by dividing into multiple variations of ID/OOD pairs from ImageNet-1K.
+Therefore, recent works use more challenging OOD benchmarks where they split ImageNet classes into ID and OOD categories for hard OOD detection~\citep{ming2022delving, li2024_negprompt, jung2024enhancing}.
+The representative datasets are ImageNet-20~\citep{ming2022delving}, ImageNet-10~\citep{ming2022delving}, and ImageNet-protocol~\citep{palechor2023protocol} created by dividing into multiple variations of ID/OOD pairs from ImageNet-1K.
 This creation strategy initially focused on OSR but has recently been repurposed for OOD detection.
+More recently, ~\citet{noda2025benchmark} proposed ImageNet-X for hard OOD detection and ImageNet-FS-X and Wilds-FS-X for hard full-spectrum OOD detection, which include more challenging conditions reflecting real-world scenarios.
 These changes in the datasets shift OOD detection closer to the real world and make it a more challenging and practical task.